Rests in Sheet Music

 With each division of a whole rest, there are more rests per measure.
 Keep in mind that notes (tones) eventually will be inserted between the rests, and will take up their own counts in a measure.

 Measures get their name from measuring out units of time, or duration, in equal parts.
 The divisions can be in units of 2, 3, or 4.
-These units are 'beats', because each tone makes a sound that has a duration within the rhythm of the song.
+These units are beats.
+Each tone makes a sound that has a duration within the rhythm of the song.
 With rests, the rhythm is counted out, until the next note.
 Every element, notes and rests, get a count, or portion, of the measure's count - whether it's a count of 2, 3, or 4 beats per measure.

 measurecounts.png